 Keep all doors and windows closed.
 A door that is partially-opened is an invitation for the juvenile cat to bolt out and explore the world beyond.
 If your windows have screens, it’s best to check for any gaps.
 A loose screen is a potential escape route for the young cat.
 You might think that it’s okay for kittens to explore the garden or backyard but there are plenty of hazards in these places that your baby cat may not be ready for.

 If you live in a two-story house or a high-rise apartment, the more you should observe better security.
 There is this thing called Feline High Rise Syndrome.
 It describes the unsafe practices of certain city-dwelling cat owners to allow their pets sunbathe on their porches, fire escapes, and open windows.
 The problem is that cats tend to fall from these places; not in a deliberate manner, of course.
+Take a look at our review of cat doors for more info.

 Secure All “Dangling” Items